Adults

 Demographic: Intergenerational

-Format: Various books , podcasts, blogs, and journal articles are used to fuel discussion on spiritual topics from diverse theological viewpoints.
-Facilitation rotates weekly.
+Format: Various materials are used to fuel discussion on spiritual topics from diverse theological viewpoints.

 Aderhold-Farrall